Richard-Burns/SimpleMixer/README.md

 # Simple Mixer
 Simple Mixer is a real-time and video mixing tool built entirely in TouchDesigner.
-It's currently tested and working in 099 stable build 25850.
+It's currently tested and working in 099 stable build 26750.
 It should also work in the latest experimental build too.

 [Watch the explanation video](https://www.youtube.com/watch?v=P8iLnwoWyAI)

 [Watch the Post FX update explanation video](https://youtu.be/DhKZlpO24m4)

+##### Update

+SimpleMixer is no longer in development for build 26750.
+I'm waiting for the next experimental before adding new features as I imagine it'll be a whole new can of worms.
+I will be bugfixing this version and keeping up to date with official builds bugfix wise so let me know if there's anything needs fixed.

 ##### How It Works